Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_insights.md

 ## Applications

-Click **Applications** to see an aggregated view of Application usage per product.
+Click **Applications** to see an aggregated view of Application usage.
 These are applications configured within the Marketplace.

 ![Applications example](/Images/marketplace/consumer_experience/ci_applications.png)

 You can filter by applications, products, and select a pre-configured time range or customize your own.

-Click an individual item to see the total transactions per API.
+Click an individual item to see that application's usage by product, API, and total transactions.

 The Application usage reporting for transactions is not real time and may be delayed by several minutes based on settings selected by your API provider.